Today's Articles

 *Albert Ammons was born on this date in 1907.
 He was a Black pianist and player of boogie-woogie, a bluesy jazz style popular from the late 1930s to the mid-1940s.

 Albert Clifton Ammons was born in Chicago, Illinois.
-His parents were pianists, and he had learned to play by the age of ten.
+His parents were pianists, and he learned to play by age ten.
 His interest in boogie-woogie is attributed to his close friendship with Meade Lux Lewis and his father's interest in the style.
 Albert and Meade would practice together on the piano in the family’s home.
 Ammons learned about chords by marking the depressed keys on the family pianolet (player piano) with a pencil and repeated the process until he had mastered it.

 Ammons moved to New York City, where he teamed up with another pianist, Pete Johnson.
 The two performed regularly at the Café Society, occasionally joined by Lewis or other jazz musicians, including Benny Goodman and Harry James.
 On December 23, 1938, Ammons appeared at Carnegie Hall with Johnson and Lewis in From Spirituals to Swing, a concert produced by John H. Hammond, which helped launch the boogie-woogie trend.
 Two weeks later, producer Alfred Lion, who had attended the concert, started Blue Note Records, recording nine Ammons solos, including "The Blues" and "Boogie Woogie Stomp," eight by Lewis and two duets in a one-day session in a rented recording studio.
 In 1941, Ammons's boogie-woogie music supplemented a drawn-on-film animation in the short film Boogie-Doodle.
 Ammons played himself in the movie Boogie-Woogie Dream (1944) with Lena Horne and Johnson.